Written by

 Balance real-time and post-call coaching

 Real-time coaching helps agents during live calls and prevents lost deals.
-Post-call coaching offers a deeper analysis.
-Short sales cycles need real-time support, while longer ones can rely on post-call feedback.
+Post-call coaching offers deeper analysis for techniques like call shadowing and micro-coaching.

 Verify integration compatibility